Aleksandr-Yanyuk/C-Sharp-Projects/README.md

-These are some small projects i made using c# and .Net Framework
+These are some small projects i made using c# and .Net Framework.

 Project: